dimitarv23/TravelHub/README.md

 - User - People that have registered.
 They can enroll in organized holidays.
 - Organizer - People with this role can organize holidays.

+### Guests can:
+- See the welcome page
+- Register
+- Login

+### Users can:
+- See all travels
+- See details about each travel
+- See all destinations
+- See details about each destination
+- See all hotels
+- See details about each hotel
+- Add a review to a hotel
+- See only his bookings
+- Create a booking
+- Remove his own booking from a certain travel
+- Logout

 ### Organizers can:
 - Organize travels
 - See all travels